Microfluidic Substrates Market and Processing trends

 Over 200 companies worldwide manufacture microfluidic devices.
-Competition is increasing between traditional microfluidic players well suited for design and prototyping, and large MEMS and semiconductor players looking for a new market for their manufacturing know-how and capacities.
-Although such players can offer more than only manufacturing services and use it as key selling point, the challenge for them remains to learn about microfluidics and biology.
+Competition is increasing between traditional microfluidic players well suited for design and prototyping, and large MEMS and semiconductors industries looking for a new markets for their manufacturing know-how and capacities.
+Although such players can offer more than only manufacturing services and use it as key selling point, the challenge for them remains to learn about microfluidics and biology

 What is the best manufacturing process?